y-kolyada/final-project-devops/jenkins/README.md

 ## Main pipelines

 Prerequisites:

-1. VM should be created
+1. VMs should be configured in Vagrantfile
 2. Agents should be created and configured
 3. DevOps defaults settings should be configured